xepozz/mammoth-plus/README.md

 #### Image converters

-An image converter can be created by calling `mammothPlus.images.imgElement(func)`.
+An image converter can be created by calling `mammoth.images.imgElement(func)`.
 This creates an `<img>` element for each image in the original docx.
 `func` should be a function that has one argument `image`.
 This argument is the image element being converted,